agmarsh/SimBismark/README.md

 # SimBismark

-Pipeline for Analysis of SIMULATED methyl-DNA seq reads.
+Pipeline for analysis of SIMULATED methyl-DNA seq reads.

 AGM-2014